 - Rewrite and bump up the content on your blog & site pages

 - Add new pages (if those pages are also needed and relevant)

 Any of these options will help you drive traffic to your pages.
-Just be sure you're refreshing your branded content correctly and frequently enough to keep pace with other sites in your industry.
+Research your top competitor's branded content timing to set a good pace.

 Our SEO team can often work a branded refresh into an existing marketing plan.
-As a busy business owner, it can be hard to stay on top of Google's insatiable hunger for content on your own—we want to support that need.
+As a busy business owner, it can be hard to stay on top of Google's insatiable hunger for content on your own.
+Our content marketing team can help you support that need.

 How Do You Know Your Branded Content Is Ready for a Refresh?

 If you have the right tools and know what to look for, you can read the writing on the walls.
-A page with a flagging freshness score will begin to lag behind in organic traffic—among other things.
+A page with a flagging freshness score will begin to lag behind in organic traffic.